haiwangyang/bigWigVis/README.md

 The data are available at https://doi.org/10.6084/m9.figshare.6041888.v1
 * ortholog/<br>
 It contains ortholog matrix in the file orth_8490.txt, so that I can connect gene symbol to gene id for any of the nine species.
+* species/<br>
+It contains species list under study in the file species.list.
+* tissues/<br>
+It contains tissue list under study in the file tissue.list
 * expression/<br>
 It contains max normalized read count (from DESeq2) in all tissues of D. melanogaster in the file dmel_max_expression.txt.
 It can help guess what y-axis-max need to be used for a certain gene.
 * cluster/<br>
 It contains kmean cluster information for sex-biased expression of orthologs in the file heatmap.sb15.txt.
 * track/<br>
+It contains template and final version of track.ini files needed for pyGenomeTracks.
+* cmd/<br>
+It contains command lines for commonly calculated genes
+* svg/<br>
+It contains individual and merged version of svg files.
+* pdf/<br>
+It contains individual and merged version of pdf files, which act as alternative format as svg.
+* strandness/<br>
+It contains summary of strandness for all orthologs for certain gene

 ## How to use bigWigVis?
 In bigWigVis/bigWigVis folder